saketkunwar/hbc2018/README.md

 5. Retest using augmented training data from step 3 but retrain the classifiers. python main.py --execute test --indir ../output/ --retrain True

+TODO:
+Link to paper describing the methods and confusion matrix